 When Bob co-founded Northstar in 1995 there weren’t many options open to individuals and families looking for help in managing their portfolios.
 Bank trust departments and home-grown Denver mutual funds like Janus and Founders were selling investors on one size fits all solutions that were profitable to manage but offered little to clients in terms of transparency, tax efficiency or price.
 Northstar’s founders realized early on that for most people it is a daunting task to successfully navigate a financial life from accumulation through retirement.
 You only get one chance to do it right and the stakes are pretty high.
 Bob loves having the opportunity to help guide people along this important journey.

-Bob has served on a number of nonprofit boards, including the Colorado Ski Museum, the Children’s Museum of Denver, Volunteers for Outdoor Colorado and the finance committee of the Colorado Health Foundation.
-He currently serves on the boards of Denver B-Cycle and the Lutheran Medical Center Foundation.
+Bob has served on a number of nonprofit boards, including the Colorado Ski Museum, the Children’s Museum of Denver, Volunteers for Outdoor Colorado, Denver B-Cycle and the finance committee of the Colorado Health Foundation.
+He currently serves as chair of the finance committee for the Lutheran Medical Foundation.

 As Chief Executive Officer of Northstar Investment Advisors, LLC, Charlie guides the firm’s investment philosophy and business strategies.

 In his work with clients, Charlie focuses on managing wealth for individuals and families.
 Charlie works with clients on the full continuum of personal and family wealth management, from the accumulation to the retirement income and legacy phases of clients’ financial lives.
 His services include: Portfolio investment management, retirement income management, portfolio tax management, and estate and legacy planning.